nicolargo/glances/docs/glances-doc.rst

     steal_warning=70
     steal_critical=90

-By default Steal CPU time alerts aren't logged.
+By default the ``steal`` CPU time alerts aren't logged.
 If you want to enable log/alert, just add:

 .. code-block::